-We are registered electricians in London.
-Our qualified and experienced engineers perform all aspects of the electrical safety certificate.
-We can provide nationwide electrical safety certificate coverage to big multi-site business and a local service to a smaller business.
+Qualified and experienced engineers perform all aspects of the electrical safety certificate.
+We are registered electricians in London and can provide nationwide electrical safety certificate coverage to big multi-site business and a local service to a smaller business.
 We aim to perform any electrical safety certificate in the quickest time possible therefore causing you and your tenant the minimum amount of disruption.

 Electrical Safety Certificate from £99.

 We also specialise in the installation, Electrical test & non-electrical Safety certificate and inspection for commercial properties, landlords and new homeowners.
 Call us now on 0207 127 5128.